-Subsection 21.3 Quantity restrictions A year means the 12-month period from when the doctor or dentist in question sends their first written requisition.
+Subsection 21.3 Quantity restrictions Drug samples may only be provided in exceptional cases to persons who are qualified to prescribe them.
+A year means the 12-month period from when the doctor or dentist in question sends their first written requisition.